fireship-io/fireship.io/hugo/content/lessons/learn-go-in-100-lines/index.md

 ## Introduction

-Go is an open-source programming language developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
-It is often described as “C for the 21st century”, however, it borrows important ideas from several other languages like ALGOL, Pascal, Modula-2, Oberon, CSP, and others.
+[Go](https://en.wikipedia.org/wiki/Go_(programming_language)) is an open-source programming language developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
+It is often described as "C for the 21st century", however, it borrows important ideas from several other languages like ALGOL, Pascal, Modula-2, Oberon, CSP, and others.
 At its core, Go relies on simplicity, reliability, and efficiency to overcome the shortcomings of its ancestors.
 Go has garbage collection, a package system, first-class functions, lexical scope, immutable strings that rely on UTF-8, and an awesome concurrency model.

 As a compiled language, Go is generally faster than interpreted languages and is safer from crashes thanks to its built-in type system.
 That being said, there is a good balance between expressiveness and safety that gives programmers the benefits of a strong type system without the burden of complex workflows.